whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/documentation/development/devlopr.md

 devlopr uses Markdown Files to generate data like Blog Posts, Gallery, Shop Products etc. No external database is required.

-### Launch your Static Site using Devlopr in minutes :rocket
+## Launch Your Static Site Using Devlopr in Minutes :rocket

 To get started follow this [Tutorial](https://devlopr.netlify.app/get-started)

 or if you want to try fast :

-### Follow this steps in browser (takes 5-10 mins)
+## Follow This Steps in Browser (takes 5-10 mins)

 1. Fork this Repo with your name as  your_username.github.io
 2. Visit your Fork repo at <https://github.com/your_username/your_username.github.io>
 3. Press "." in keyboard (this will open up vs-code editor in browser) of the repo.
-4. Customize config.yml file according to your needs (eg. change your Name, Email... etc.)
+4. Customize config.yml file according to your needs (eg. change your Name, Email… etc.)
 5. Commit your changes, and push
 6. Wait for CI/CD to build your website.
 Visit Github Actions to see the build process.
 7. Once Ready, Your website will be ready at <https://your_username.github.io> :sparkles:
 8. Happy Hacking your new site !
 For Local changes you can clone locally.

-### Local Development Steps
+## Local Development Steps

 To work locally, follow this commands.
 You might need ruby and git installed.